What publishing options are right for me?

 On the Publish tab, you can select an existing publish profile, import an existing one, or create a new one using the options described here.

-Azure App Service helps developers quickly create a variety of scalable web applications and services without maintaining infrastructure.
+Azure App Service Web Apps (or just Web Apps) helps developers quickly create a variety of scalable web applications and services without maintaining infrastructure.

 You determine how much computing power a Web App has by choosing a pricing tier or plan for the containing App Service.
 You can have multiple Web Apps (and other app types) share the same App Service without changing the pricing tier.
 For example, you can host development, staging, and production Web Apps together on the same App Service.